Cycling Proficiency Scheme

-Sustainable and active travel is making transport decisions that do not harm the environment, promoting the use of public transport, park and ride, car share and encouraging increasing the amount of physical activity (communally walking, cycling, running) we do for all, part of or entire journey.
+Sustainable and active travel is making transport decisions that do not harm the environment, promoting the use of park and ride, public transport and car share.
+It also encourages increasing the amount of physical activity (communally walking, cycling, running) you do for all, part of or for an entire journey.

 The Cycling Proficiency Scheme is the first step in teaching children this important life skill.
 By promoting safe cycling, children will have a sure foundation should they decide to continue cycling into adulthood.

 The CPS teaches children who can already ride a bicycle, how to do so more safely.
 It covers what to wear, bicycle maintenance and the rules of the road.

 It also allows children to practice cycling manoeuvres in a safe environment.
 Manoeuvres include starting off, slowing down, stopping and parking, turning right and left, overtaking parked cars, passing side roads and carrying out emergency stops safely.
-The CPS also provides information on the different types of cycle routes available.
+The CPS also gives information on the different types of cycle routes available.

 As well as the practical aspects, pupils must pass a theory test on relevant sections of the Highway Code.

-The scheme is managed and overseen by the Department for Infrastructure (DfI) Safe and Accessible Travel Promotion and Outreach Branch and facilitated via the Northern Ireland primary schools network.
+The scheme is managed and overseen by the Department for Infrastructure (DfI) Safe and Accessible Travel Promotion and Outreach branch and made possible via the Northern Ireland primary schools network.
 It is best suited to children in primary years six and seven.
-Primary year five pupils can also take part; however, those who do not reach their ninth birthday by the end of the scheme will be awarded a certificate of training rather than a certificate of competence.
+Primary year five pupils can also take part.
+However, those who do not reach their ninth birthday by the end of the scheme will be awarded a certificate of training rather than a certificate of competence.

 To take part, a child must have a roadworthy bicycle and be able to ride it.
-Where stabilisers or tricycles are required (in exceptional circumstances for children with balance issues), the child can be trained and a certificate of competence issued, if assessed as proficient using either mode of transport.
+Where stabilisers or tricycles are needed (in exceptional circumstances for children with balance issues), the child can be trained and a certificate of competence given, if assessed as proficient using either mode of transport.